James5425/Education-Perfect-Bot/README.md

 - Enter the path to that download into the code in place of "ENTER THE PATH TO THR SELENIUM DRIVER DOWNLOAD FROM https://chromedriver.chromium.org/home"
 - Install all the moduel

+<br></br>
 ## Know Issues

-After downloading and running the chromedriver if you get a pop up saying this could be dangerous or it won't run please follow the istructions on this website [website](https://dev.to/ruthmoog/dealing-with-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-1897)
+- After downloading and running the chromedriver if you get a pop up saying this could be dangerous or it won't run please follow the istructions on this website [website](https://dev.to/ruthmoog/dealing-with-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-1897)
+- If the question contains more than two parts the bot fails with an "ErrorValue: "so and so" is not in list"

 ## To Do:

 - Create a UI
 - Add support for Listening, Dictation and Speaking
+- Bot learns from mistakes
+- Faster

 ## Updates: